player-03/Haxe-Template-UI/README.md

 - When calling macros, do not surround your strings in quotes.
 Also keep in mind that any spaces before or after your string will be included in the string.
 - Macro functions can execute arbitrary code.
 For fun, try this: `flash.Lib.current.stage.getChildAt(0).visible = false;`
 - Certain functions that are available normally may not be available to the macros.
 One such example is `Ereg.replace()`, which is why `regexReplace()` uses a workaround.
+- It is not possible to nest a macro within a conditional, but it is possible to use another macro to get the behavior you want.
+For an example, change `t = 0` to `t = 1`.